Kia Sportage: North America

 The long-wheelbase, fifth-generation Sportage for United States and Canada was revealed in October 2021 as a 2023 model year.
 It is locally produced in West Point, Georgia instead of imported from South Korea.
 The hybrid version is equipped with the T-GDi engine and a 44.2 kW electric motor combined with a 1.49 kWh battery that also delivers 226 hp.
 It has an estimated range of 500 mi and can be optioned with front-wheel drive or all-wheel drive with central differential lock.
+It is available in seven trim levels in the US: LX, EX, X-Line, SX, SX Prestige, X-Pro and X-Pro Prestige, while in Canada, it is available in five trim levels: LX, X-Line, EX, EX Premium and X-Line Limited.

+The facelifted Sportage was released in North America in May 2025.